akhodakivskiy/VimFx/documentation/api.md

 ## API

-The following sub-sections assume that you store VimFx’s public API in a variable called `vimfx`.
+The following sub-sections assume that you store VimFx’s API in a variable called `vimfx`.

 ### `vimfx.get(pref)`, `vimfx.getDefault(pref)` and `vimfx.set(pref, value)`